web-illinois/ilw-carousel/README.md

 Additionally, there is a visual progress bar showing how soon the next slide will appear.
 This keeps the user informed of the carousel's behavior, making it easier to understand.

-There are a few attributes to control `ilw-carousel`:
+The following attributes can control `ilw-carousel`:

 - `playing="true"` or `playing="false"` controls if the carousel should autoplay.
 Note that users who have `prefers-reduced-motion` configured, the carousel will never autoplay.